hco/HCOAutoWiringBundle/README.md

 to find a service that satisfies the typehint of every parameter.

 If there is not exactly one service that satisfies the typehint, the autowiring will fail.
-Qualifiers might help you to solve that issue, though :)
+Qualifiers and Primary Services might help you to solve that issue, though :)

 The autowiring process is done during compile time of the service container, which means that it **should not have any performance impact** in production.